Laurie E. Gaspar

 Laurie E. Gaspar is a professor emerita in the department of radiation oncology at the University of Colorado.
 She specializes in lung cancer and brain tumors.
-She is currently the treasurer for the American Society for Clinical Oncology.

 Education

 In 1982, Gaspar received her MD from the University of Western Ontario.
 She graduated a few months later than her class as a result of taking maternity leave.
 To fill the gap between receiving her degree and the next cycle of internships, she began doing research on cancer.
 She then completed a residency in radiation oncology at the University of Western Ontario.

 In 2004, she completed an MBA from the University of Michigan.

 Career

 Gaspar is a professor emerita in the department of radiation oncology at the University of Colorado.
 She was formerly the chair of the department.

-Gaspar is the 2019-2020 treasurer for the American Society for Clinical Oncology.
+Gaspar served as the 2019–2020 treasurer for the American Society of Clinical Oncology.
 She is a board member for the International Society for the Study of Lung Cancer.